yuittti/SPA-eshop/README.md

 At the moment works with limited functionality - the cart saves during session only the quantity of chosen products and the total price of all chosen products.

+Designed for the minimum size screen 960px, tested on webkit browsers and Mozilla.

 [**Live demo**](http://yuittti.github.io/single-page-shop/)